dokungrafik/Amazon-Prime-Titles-Data-Analysis/README.md

-Amazon Prime Titles Dashboard using Power BI
+# Amazon-Prime-Titles-Dashboard
+I used Power BI and Power Query to analyze the Amazon Prime Titles Dataset